 In the end, the country that pays its scientists the most is Switzerland.
 The country shares a comparable culture with Germany and Austria, so it only makes sense that the nation would be home to some of the world’s greatest scientists.

 Orson Welles famously said in The Third Man that Switzerland gave us the cuckoo clock after 500 years of democracy and brotherly love, but the neutral nation has given us so much more: aluminum foil, the Swiss Army knife, Velcro and absinthe.
 German, French, Italian and Romansh are the main languages, but English is widely spoken as well.

 The highest postdoc salary would historically be found in the United States, but with more nations being wealthier than ever, a lot of countries are investing greater sums of money in education and young graduates.

-Chances are, if you have a postdoctoral in any of the science-related fields, you will have a competitive entry-level salary.
+Chances are, if you have a postdoctoral in any of the science-related fields, you’ll have a competitive entry-level salary.
 As you clock in more years, your annual income will inevitably rise.
-It is up to you where you want to work: surrounded by the beautiful architecture of Austria or in the fast-paced nature of Hong Kong?
+It’s up to you where you want to work: surrounded by the beautiful architecture of Austria or in the fast-paced nature of Hong Kong.

 Which of these countries sounds the most appealing to you?
 Join the conversation in the comments section below!

 Originally published on April 23, 2020.
 Updated by Electra Michaelidou.